 Certified Six Sigma Green Belt (CSSGB)

-Examination – Each candidate must pass a written, multiple-choice exam conducted by ASQ.
+Each candidate must pass a written, multiple-choice exam conducted by ASQ.
 The exam is four hours long and comprises of 100 questions to measure comprehension of the body of knowledge.
-Note that the exam is primarily offered in the English language, however, ASQ has translated some exam programs into Spanish, Mandarin, and Portuguese.
+Note that the exam is primarily offered in the English language.
+However, ASQ has translated some exam programs into Spanish, Mandarin, and Portuguese.
 These exams are delivered via PBT (paper-based testing) and are available only in high demand locations at ASQ sponsored sites.

 Assistance with data collection and analysis for Black Belt projects.
 Lead Green Belt projects or teams.

 Certified Six Sigma Black Belt (CSSBB)

-Roles you might take up - Lead problem-solving projects.
-Train and coach project teams.
+Lead problem-solving projects — train and coach project teams.

-Recertification – CSSBB is valid for three years from the date of certification.
-In order to renew your certification, you need to either document 18 RU credits or take the examination again.
+CSSBB is valid for three years from the date of certification.
+To renew your certification, you need to either document 18 RU credits or retake the examination.

 Six Sigma Master Black Belt (MBB)

-Eligibility –To be eligible to apply for the Master Black Belt Examination, a candidate MUST hold a current ASQ Certified Six Sigma Black Belt (CSSBB) certificate.
-In addition, they MUST have either of the following experience levels.
+To be eligible to apply for the Master Black Belt Examination, a candidate MUST hold a current ASQ Certified Six Sigma Black Belt (CSSBB) certificate.
+Also, they MUST have either of the following experience levels.

-At least 5 years of experience in the role of a Six Sigma Black Belt or Master Black Belt.
+At least five years of experience in the role of a Six Sigma Black Belt or Master Black Belt.

 Completion of 10 Six Sigma Black Belt projects.

 Candidates must be able to meet these minimum eligibility requirements to have their portfolio reviewed.

-Portfolio Review – If a candidate meets the above eligibility criteria, their portfolio will be considered for review.
-A review panel evaluates candidate’s SSBB and MBB work.
-Once the portfolio is approved by the panel, the candidate can register to take up the MBB examination.
+If a candidate meets the above eligibility criteria, their portfolio will be considered for review.
+A review panel evaluates the candidate’s SSBB and MBB work.
+Once the panel approves the portfolio, the candidate can register to take up the MBB examination.

-Examination – Once you receive the approval from the panel on your portfolio, you can register for the MBB examination.
-This is a five-hour exam that measures your knowledge and application of theoretical concepts to real-life situations.
+Once you receive the approval from the panel on your portfolio, you can register for the MBB examination.
+It is a five-hour exam that measures your knowledge and application of theoretical concepts to real-life situations.
 The examination uses two components to measure two different kinds of skillsets.